Pika003/e-Learning-Platform/README.md

    - Integrated video conferencing tool (similar to Google Meet) for real-time teacher-student interaction.

 #### 6. *Communication:*
-   - In-platform messaging system for communication between teachers and students.
+   - An in-platform messaging system for communication between teachers and students.

 #### 7. *Payment Integration:*
    - Integrate a secure payment gateway for course purchases.